- DO NOT remove your contact lens(es). The doctor will remove it for you.

 - DO NOT rub your eyes following surgery for the first week.

 - If a contact lens falls out, DO NOT attempt to reinsert it.
 Continue to use the medications as directed and contact us.

-- Use ice packs to reduce your discomfort for ten minutes every hour while you are awake.
+- Use crushed ice packs (in Ziploc) over closed eyelids, to reduce your discomfort for ten minutes every hour while you are awake.